takeshie/Bijective-SDF/README.md

   <img src="fig/main_pic.png" width="780" />
 </p>

 Overview of Our method.
-Given a sparse point cloud \( Q \), we first learn a mapping function \( \Phi \) to encode \( Q \) into a unit sphere parametric domain.
+Given a sparse point cloud $Q$, we first learn a mapping function $\Phi$ to encode $Q$ into a unit sphere parametric domain.
 We consider each point as center point and sample local patches on the parametric surface.
-Next, we learn the inverse mapping \( \Psi \) to predict the positions of these local patches in 3D space and integrate them to obtain \( S \).
-We leverage \( S \) as the supervision for the grid deformation network \( g \) and predict the signed distance field through the GDO optimization strategy.
+Next, we learn the inverse mapping $\Psi$ to predict the positions of these local patches in 3D space and integrate them to obtain $S$.
+We leverage $S$ as the supervision for the grid deformation network $g$ and predict the signed distance field through the GDO optimization strategy.
 We further extract dense point cloud $\bar{V}$ from the implicit field and optimize the parameterized surface $S$.
 ## Related works

 Please also check out the following works that inspire us a lot: